Level/community/README.md

 Enter [`abstract-level`][abstract-level].
 This module merges `levelup`, `encoding-down` and `abstract-leveldown` into a single codebase.
 Instead of implementing behaviors "vertically" in layers, it is done per database method.
 Performance-wise `abstract-level` is on par with the old modules.
 GC pressure is lower because methods allocate less callback functions.
 Custom (userland) database methods also benefit from the new architecture, because they can reuse utility methods included in `abstract-level` rather than a layer having to detect and wrap custom methods.

 Lastly, `abstract-level` comes with new features, some of which were not possible to implement before.
-Among them: Uint8Array support, builtin sublevels, atomically committing data to multiple sublevels, and reading multiple or all entries from an iterator in one call.
+Among them: Uint8Array support, built-in sublevels, atomically committing data to multiple sublevels, and reading multiple or all entries from an iterator in one call.

 ### How do I upgrade to `abstract-level`?